 What is The Polar Vortex and How Do I Prepare My Home For It?

-Over the last few years, the term “Polar Vortex” has become one of the most popular buzzwords used when referring to the frigidly cold temperatures we experience during the winter months in many regions of the United States.
+Over the last few years, the term “polar vortex” has become one of the most popular buzzwords used when referring to the frigidly cold temperatures we experience during the winter months in many regions of the United States.
 But what most people don’t know is that the polar vortex isn’t a new phenomenon; it’s something that exists year-round, and which only occasionally impacts the severity of North America’s winter weather.

 What Is the Polar Vortex?

-The polar vortex is an area of low pressure and circulating cold air that exists year-round at the Earth’s poles.
+The polar vortex is an area of low pressure and circulating cold air that exists year-round over Earth’s poles.
 During winter months in the Northern Hemisphere, the vortex in the North Pole can expand and send that cold air down the jet stream, all the way to our front doors here in the U.S. Although the polar vortex is too high in the atmosphere to be associated with any kind of large-snowfall-producing storm system, it can sometimes be the source of the bitter cold we feel coming from the Arctic regions.

 So, other than making the walk to our mailboxes unbearable, how does this cold air affect us and our homes?
 Well, subzero temperatures can cause problems such as ice dams and frozen pipes that, if not attended to, can cause some serious damage to your home.